oracle/terraform-provider-oci/website/docs/r/dns_zone.html.markdown

 * `id` - The OCID of the zone.
 * `is_protected` - A Boolean flag indicating whether or not parts of the resource are unable to be explicitly managed.
 * `name` - The name of the zone.
+* `nameservers` - The authoritative nameservers for the zone.
+	* `hostname` - The hostname of the nameserver.
 * `resolution_mode` - The resolution mode of a zone defines behavior related to how query responses can be handled.
+See [Private DNS Zone Transparency](https://docs.cloud.oracle.com/iaas/Content/DNS/Tasks/privatedns.htm#use-cases__resolution) for more information.
 * `scope` - The scope of the zone.
 * `self` - The canonical absolute URL of the resource.
 * `serial` - The current serial of the zone.
 As seen in the zone's SOA record.